lunemec/nanny/README.md

 ```

 ## FAQ
-> Why write such tool?
+> Why write such a tool?

 Sometimes you expect some job to run, say cron.
 But when someone messes up your crontab, or the machine is offline, you might not be notified.